ebaah2942/airbnb-clone-project/README.md

 DevOps Engineer: Bridges the gap between development and operations by automating infrastructure and deployments. e.g Sets up CI/CD pipelines for automatic testing and deployment.

 QA Engineer: Ensures the product is free of bugs and meets the requirements before it goes live. e.g Writes and executes test cases (manual and automated).

+# Technology Stack

+Django: A high-level Python web framework that helps you build secure, scalable web applications quickly.

+Django REST Framework: A powerful toolkit to build Web APIs on top of Django.

+PostgreSQL: A powerful, open-source relational database system used to store structured data.

+GraphQL: A query language for APIs that lets clients fetch exactly the data they need.

+Celery: An asynchronous task queue used to handle background tasks.

+Redis: A fast in-memory data store used for caching and as a Celery message broker.

+Docker:  A tool for packaging your app and its dependencies into a container to run anywhere.

+CI/CD Pipelines: Automation tools for Continuous Integration and Continuous Deployment (CI/CD) to test and deploy your app.